michaelmc/boxnix/README.md

 Future development
 ------------------
 In the short term, features planned for boxnix include:
-*a robustly-featured UI for end-user command line use, with autocomplete *uploading and versioning abilities
+* A robustly-featured UI for end-user command line use, with autocomplete
+* Uploading and versioning abilities
-*password authentication and secure storage of bearer tokens
+* Password authentication and secure storage of bearer tokens